eye-division/lucytennyson-yoga/_posts/2017-05-19-tips-on-how-to-balance.md

 ---

-In  this week's class we explored the simple action of balancing on one leg – and soon discovered don't need to tie ourselves into vertical knots to challenge our stability.
+In&nbsp; this week's class we explored the simple action of balancing on one leg – and soon discovered don't need to tie ourselves into vertical knots to challenge our stability.

-We can make it harder just by turning a leg out to one side, or moving the gaze by rotating or lookiing up.
+We can make it harder just by turning a leg out to one side, or moving the gaze by rotating or looking up.
 Or finally, the greatest challenge, closing the eyes.

 To manage this task your nervous system has to be on its toes, repeating three key steps: monitoring your position, calculating any necessary corrections, and then directing these adjustments using the muscular-skeletal system.